 You'll often find that some of the best teas to drink are grown in areas of high elevation on the side of hills where they will get the moisture they need, but where any excess water will drain off.
 Many teas are often grown in areas where the humidity is relatively high and the air is constantly moist.
 Though most people don't have gardens placed precariously on top of hills or in areas with ample rain and moist air - it is possible to produce wonderful teas in your home garden or even inside your home if you have the necessary supplies and follow a few simple instructions.

 How to Grow Tea

-Tea seeds are relatively easy to grow as long as the seeds are never allowed to completely dry out.
+Tea seeds are relatively easy to grow.
 If you are not planting right away, store the tea seeds in a refrigerator.
 Tea seeds left at room temperature will rapidly loose moisture and become less viable.

-- Soak the scarified tea seeds in water overnight prior to planting.
+- Soak the tea seeds in water overnight prior to planting.

-- Plant the seeds in a small pot or seed starting containers, and cover with approx. 1 inch (2.5 cm) of soil.
+- Plant the seeds in a small pot or seed starting containers, and cover with approx. 2.5 cm (1 inch) of soil.
 Best soils to use are a well draining organic potting soil.
-If you are planting indoors, make sure the dirt is not simply scooped from outside.
-(All of the bad organisms will come with it)

 - Water frequently by misting to keep the soil moist, but not soaked.
 A misting spray bottle works well.